janash/sss_2019_lessons/_episodes/12-Documentation.md

  - How to compile/build/test/install
  - How to use the software (through the API or through inputs)
  - Some examples

+ ## Developer Documentation
- - Another aspect of documentation is code documentation.
+Another aspect of documentation is code documentation.
 This is very important for further development and maintenance, including by yourself in the future.
 This typically includes documenting various internal files, functions, and classes; what pieces of code do; and most importantly, the reasoning behind